 Tony and Kristen run three different LLC companies and have at least a dozen brands under them.
 Each brand is treated like its own company.
 (Learn more about branding with The Casual Entrepreneur course Show Up, Stand Out, Make Bank!)

 The Casual Entrepreneur used to be known as The Startup Ninja, which was previously called The Business Ninja.
 Sometimes it takes Kristen a few tries before she lands on that “perfect” name.
 (Refer to the story at the top of this page as to how that happened…)

 We hope you enjoyed getting to know our founder on a deeper level.
-Learn more about all she and her husband’s various companies and brands on the Our Brands page.
+Learn more about all of she and her husband’s various companies and brands on the Our Brands page.